Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 February 15th 2024

-Led by Justin Cliffe ARPS we will enjoy the variety of locations available to us, catching the atmosphere of a working day as city workers going about their business mix with sightseers.
+Led by Justin Cliffe ARPS we enjoyed the variety of locations available to us, catching the atmosphere of a working day as city workers going about their business mix with sightseers.

 Whether the financial district or the ‘foodie’ atmosphere of Borough Market, there’s a lot to be seen in the streets of London on a busy weekday.
 That’s why Justin, who was awarded an ARPS in 2019 for a panel of images focussed on the Square Mile, has chosen to offer this workshop on a weekday.
 There will be more to see and to photograph than at the weekend.